wearetechnative/terraform-aws-module-cloudtrail/README.md

 See [pre-commit installation](https://pre-commit.com/#install) on how to install pre-commit.

+BEWARE: Some data level logging is enabled as well by default.

 ## Usage

 To use this module see below.
 It only requires a name and KMS key reference.